Mahishadal (community development block): Language and religion

 In 2011 census Hindus numbered 164,943 and formed 79.96% of the population in Mahishadal CD Block.
 Muslims numbered 40,596 and formed 19.68% of the population.
 Others numbered 738 and formed 0.36% of the population.
+In 2001, Hindus made up 81.51% and Muslims 18.13% of the population respectively.

+Bengali is the predominant language, spoken by 99.89% of the population.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Mahishadal CD Block registered 26.35 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.